Child Benefit charge

 In the self assessment system individuals are required to notify HMRC if they have a liability to income tax, capital gains tax (CGT) and the High Income Child Benefit Charge by 6 October following the tax year.
 This requirement is amended to include situations where the person is liable to the Child Benefit charge.

-In addition, the charge is included in PAYE regulations so that it can be collected through PAYE, using a reduced tax code.
+In addition, the charge is included in Pay as You Earn (PAYE) regulations so that it can be collected through PAYE, using a reduced tax code.
 It is also included in the definition of tax liability, so that it could potentially affect payments on account and balancing payments.

 So should you continue to claim Child Benefit?